lilliCao/mouse-controller/README.md

 --extensions /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so
 ```

 There are some other parameters which can be passed such as --threshold_face_detection, --device,  --extensions, --mouse_precision or --mouse_speed.
 In the simple case, all default values are used!
-Use --show_frame to show intermediate result every 5 frames
+Use --show_frame to show intermediate result every 5 frames.
+Use --debug flag to show more log data.

 E.g.: Running the application with my project setup above on 'CPU', which results the /bin/output_video.mp4.
 I then removed it to  **/result/demo_output.mp4**
 ```console